1Laggy1/ShootThemUp/README.md

 - Start up .uproject file or Unreal Engine -> Open Project and project will be open.

 ## Notes
-With this project I almost fully transition my engineering skills from Unity C# to Unreal Engine C++.
+With this project I fully transition my engineering skills from Unity C# to Unreal Engine C++.
 I prioritized creating reusable systems, so I can now extend them.

 ## License